This website is reader-supported - thank you! As an Amazon Associate I earn from qualifying purchases.

 This DIY candle project will take you about 45 minutes to an hour.
 The directions and recipe is to make one of the candles pictured but you could bulk up the recipe to create three or more at a time.

-The ingredients and materials you’ll need to make ombre candles include jars, wax, color, fragrance, and wick.
-You’ll also need a few key pieces of equipment — notably a digital thermometer.
+The ingredients and materials you’ll need to make three ombre candles include jars, wax, color, fragrance, and wick.
+You’ll also need a few key pieces of equipment such as a digital thermometer which are covered below.

 - 300g (10.5oz) Soy Wax

 - Wick sustainers

 - Adhesive — Blue Tak or glue tabs